unparalleled-js/docs-1/connectors/coupa/object-actions.md

 After the object is selected, all relevant fields will be shown to you.
 Workato supports different relevant fields for you to search for if you are using the `Search object` action.
 All other search/retrieval actions require you to use the internal Coupa object ID.

 ### Search Object
 This action searches for objects in Coupa based on certain fields which you determine.
 Common fields available include the Coupa internal ID as well as numbers/name associated with the Object.
 For example, you are able to search invoices based on invoice numbers or search suppliers based on supplier name.
-This is useful when you are looking to update these objects but dont have their Coupa internal ID on hand.
+This is useful when you are looking to update these objects but don't have their Coupa internal ID on hand.

 This action can return **multiple** object records